kienvan102/go_api/README.md

 # GO-APIS

 ## Architecture
 Following clean architecture strictly, each service have a module.
-Currently, only "student" modules have implemented. <br/>
+Currently, only "student" module have been implemented. <br/>

 Each module have three layer and 1 entity (Model) including:transport, bussiness (namely biz) and storage.
 Each layer must be independently.